Away With The Steiners

 The AC 2-Tier or Second Class (2A) cabins on board the Mumbai Mail are separated from the main carriage with a curtain.

-Classes of train travel from Kolkata to Mumbai
+Classes on the Train Kolkata to Mumbai

 To make it simpler, not all the trains Kolkata to Mumbai have all the classes of travel available on Indian Railway.